About area and iteration (sprint) paths

-If you are new to managing projects and teams, the most straight forward sequence for configuring your project and teams is as follows:
+If you're new to managing projects and teams, the most straight forward sequence for configuring your project and teams is as follows.

-- Determine the number and names of Area Paths that you want to support to categorize your work.
-At a minimum, you'll want to add one Area Path for each team that you'll define.
+- Determine the number and names of area paths that you want to support to categorize your work.
+At a minimum, add one area path for each team that you define.

 - Determine the number and names of teams you want to support.
 For guidance, review About teams and Agile tools.

 - Open Project settings > Project configuration and define the area paths to support steps 1 and 2 at the project level.
 Follow the steps provided later in this article: Open Project Settings, Project configuration and Add area paths.

 - Define the teams you need to support step 2.
 For guidance, see Add a team, move from one default team to several teams.

 - Open the team configuration and assign the default and additional area path(s) to each team.
 Follow the steps provided later in this article: Open team settings and Set team default area path(s).

 - Assign the area path of work items to an area path you defined.
 Use bulk modify to modify several work items at once.